 Cyanogran is extremely toxic.
-Safe amount of oral lethal dose in humans is considered to be less than 5 mg/kg for a 70 kg person.
-This compound is fatal when inhaled absorbed through the skin, or swallowed.
-Contact with it can cause burns eyes and skin.
+The safe amount of oral lethal dose in humans is considered to be less than 5 mg/kg for a 70 kg person.
+This compound is fatal when inhaled, absorbed through the skin, or swallowed.
+Contact with it can cause burns to the eyes and skin.
 It is toxic when inhaled, ingested or in contact with vapours, or dusts and may result in death.
 On reacting with moist air or water it releases corrosive, flammable, toxic gases.

 What are the uses of sodium cyanide?

 Is sodium cyanide toxic?